 - Public display’s of affection are not accepted.
 India is a very conservative country, avoid kissing and showing affection with your partner in public.

 - Be sociable!
 LOTS of people will want to talk to you and get to know you, we spent one afternoon sat in a park with a group of young students who asked us questions for about 3 hours straight then we all exchanged email addresses.
 We also spent many train journeys answering continuous questions, from ‘Why do you have holes in your jeans?’ to ‘what social class are your fathers?’
 We’ve even been offered to get married in one guys home with all his family’s elephants!

-- Don’t give money to street children.
+- Although difficult, it is best not to give money to street children

 - Don’t expect people to be punctual or for everything to run on time.
 In India, the concept of time is flexible.